Asya Karapetyan

 How to uninstall Node installed using NVM

-Terminal window showing the command to uninstall Node from Mac
+Terminal window showing the command to uninstall Node from your Mac

-Note: You need to type the Node version number installed on your Mac.
+Note: You need to type the Node version number used on your Mac.
 Above, you can find the guide on how to check the version.

 For this method, you will need to manually find and remove all files associated with Node.
 Here is how: